Williammer/Williammer.github.io/_posts/2015-08-09-optimize-application.md

 # Suggestions
 These are some measures that I found helpful while trying to enhance the memory and performance in some XDK projects on Playstation, hope it can be helpful to developers who try to optimize their applications.

-## Client-side:
+## Client-side -- javasript memory management:
+1. should avoid unintended global variables.
+2. should properly clean up(by nulling) the references to not used closure variables, objects, arrays, especially when those string/array/objects have large size, such as Cache or large feeds of string or json, etc.
+3. should remove not needed DOM elements(with XDK's deinit() or parent.removeChild in general cases).
+4. should remove EventListener and clear timer when they are not needed.

+## Client-side - other measures:
 1. should try to use css sprite to reduce http request number of images.
 2. should implement lazyload for Grid.
-3. should remove eventListener and clear timer when not needed.
-4. should optimize the app with build tool, like gradle, grunt, etc.
+3. should optimize the app file size with build tools, such as gulp, gradle, grunt, etc.
-5. should add in-app cache with certain size.
-6. should properly clean up or dispose not-used object/array, or even DOM elements.
+4. adding object-based cache can improve application performance, but before those cache is cleared, there are some burdens on app's memory.
+So if we use object-based cache in app, we need to add certain size and certain expire date to it, and remember to clear it along with its references when it expired, otherwise it may lead to memory leak.

 ## Server-side:
 1. should have "limit/size" parameter from API to implement lazyload on Grid.